 - Camp Clover Point has been modified to provide access to all users.
 Paved pathways allow for circulation between all buildings and amenities.
 The dining hall and recreation hall have boardwalk entrances to achieve a smooth transition between levels.
 Two barracks have modified bathrooms.
 Other accessible restrooms can be found in the recreation hall and the craft hall.
 Some visitors may need assistance when using the beach area, which has not been modified.

-- Camp Pin Oak is located on a narrow ridge and has not been modified except for access to the dining lodge and one of the newly remodeled cabins.
+- Pin Oak Facility is located on a narrow ridge and has not been modified except for access to the dining lodge and one of the newly remodeled cabins.